Esri/building-viewer/README.md

 1. Clone the repo and `npm install` dependencies
 2. Remove ref to this repo: `rm -rf .git`
 3. `npm run build` to compile `src/js/*.ts` and `src/css/*.sccs` files in the same folder and watch for changes
-4. `npm run serve` launches a webserver and then you can access the `index.html` in your favorite browser.
+4. `npm run server` launches a webserver.
+5. Open your browser and enter the local address `http://localhost:8888/`.
+You should see now the Building Viewer running.

 ### To add your own building

+1. Create a webscene with a BuildingSceneLayer named `Building
-1. Open `src/config.tsx` in your favorite code editor
+2. Open `src/config.tsx` in your favorite code editor
-2. Delete all the content except the two first obscure lines
+3. Delete all the content except the two first obscure lines
-3. Now you need to define 2 parameters in the config to get started:
+4. Now you need to define 2 parameters in the config to get started:

     The `websceneId` of the webscene you created above
     ```